Steven Ukoh

-Steven Ukoh (born 19 June 1991) is a professional footballer who plays for FC 08 Villingen as a midfielder.
+Steven Ukoh (born 19 June 1991) is a professional footballer who plays for Delémont in Swiss Promotion League as a midfielder.

 Born in Switzerland, he represents Nigeria at international level.

 Club career

 Ukoh has played club football for Young Boys II, FC Lugano and FC Biel-Bienne.

 International career

 After playing youth football for Switzerland, Ukoh switched allegiance to Nigeria in December 2014.
 He made his senior international debut for Nigeria in January 2015.